jacques-lauzeral/odp/docs/Store-Layer-API-Operational.md

   impactsData: [789],
   impactsServices: [101],
   implementedONs: [345],  // Only valid for OR type
-  dependsOnRequirements: [567],  // Version IDs
+  dependsOnRequirements: [567],  // Item IDs
   documentReferences: [
     { documentId: 201, note: "Section 3.2" },
     { documentId: 202, note: "Annex A" }